Jun 252024

 Logic Probe using NOT Gates (Inverters)

-This very simple logic probe using NOT Gates (inverter gates) is made with three NOT gates, one rectifier diode, two LEDs and two resistors.
+This very simple logic probe using NOT gates (inverter gates) consists of three NOT gates, a rectifier diode, two LEDs and two resistors.

-The logic probe allows us to know the logical state of any point in a digital circuit.
-The signal to be measured is applied to the “Probe Tip” input.
+The logic probe allows us to know the logic state of any point in a digital circuit.
+The signal to be measured is applied to the probe tip input.

-If the input signal is “High” (logic 1):
+When the input signal is “high” (logic 1):

 1. The top NOT gate inverts the signal and the red LED is off.

-2. The diode is directly polarized, the signal is inverted twice by the two cascaded NOT gates, and the green LED lights up.
+2. The diode is directly polarized, the signal is inverted twice by the two cascaded NOT gates, and the green LED is lit.

-1. The top NOT gate inverts the input signal and the red LED turns On.
+1. The upper NOT gate inverts the input signal and the red LED lights.

-2. The diode is reverse polarized and does not conduct.
-As a consequence, at the diode anode, there is a “logical low.”
-This “logical low” is inverted twice, and the green LED does not light up.
+2. The diode is reverse-polarized and does not conduct.
+As a result, there is a “logical low” at the diode’s anode.
+This logical low is inverted twice, and the green LED does not light up.

 Logic probe using NOT gates

-The R2 resistor limits the current flowing through both LED (green and red).
-To implement the circuit, a TTL SN7404 integrated circuit (6 NOT gates in a single IC) is needed.
+The resistor R2 limits the current flowing through both LEDs (green and red).
+To implement the circuit, a TTL SN7404 integrated circuit (6 NOT gates in a single IC) is required.

 Notes:

-• A 5 volts voltage source powers this circuit and can only be used to test digital circuits manufactured with TTL integrated circuits.
+• A 5-Volt power source powers this circuit and can only be used to test digital circuits manufactured with TTL integrated circuits.

-• The ground connection (0 volts) of the circuit under test and the 0 volts terminal of the digital probe must be the same.
+• The ground (0 volt) connection of the circuit under test and the 0 volt connection of the digital probe must be the same.

 • 1 TTL SN7404 integrated circuit (6 inverters or NOT gates) (U1, U2, U3)